naver/imagestabilizer/README.md

 Image stabilization is a essential technique when you take images using continuous shooting.
 There are many approaches to solve this problem but this project use the feature extraction.

 * At first, Extract features from image using Feature extractor like SIFT, SURF.
-In this project, I use BRISK and AKAZE, because it is fast and there is no patent issue.
+In this project, I use FAST+ORB, because it is fast and there is no patent issue.
 * Find Matching features in two images.
 There are many matching technique but I just use Bruteforce Matcher because it is simple and result is not bad in this project.
 * Last, Get geometric transformation matrix which is minimize error of transformed points.
 RANSAC is used for this process.